DoctorPCOD/DoctorPCOD/example_lab_report.md

 This code was provided to us to use by Dr. P. First, the code establishes the address locations for the `RESET` and `PINCHANGE1` interrupt routines.
 This is important so the code knows where to go when `PINCHANGE1` is triggerred by the pushbutton.

 The setup configures each I/O pin.
 The pins connected to the DIP switch have their corresponding `PORTx` register locations written HIGH to enable the internal pull-ups.
 The pins connected to the LEDs are configured as output pins using `DDRx`.
+(Note that the pushbutton does not require configuring because it is an input device and has an external pull-down, so there is no need to enable an internal pull-up.)
 Finally, the setup configures the `PCICR` and `PCMSK1` registers to configure the pin-change interrupt.

 The text of the `PINCHANGE1` interrupt service routine reads data from `PIND` (DIP switch) and inverts (because the internal pull-ups cause the DIP switch to be active-LOW) and stores in GP register `r16` and `r17`.
 The data from `r16` is masked and written onto `PORTB`, where six of the LEDs are located.
 The data from `r17` is shifted right six times and written onto `PORTC` where the two most-significant LEDs are located.
 Finally, `RETI` is used to return from interrupt once all of this has been completed.